We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 • Negatively correlated assets can offset losses during market downturns.

-• This can smooth overall returns and reducing portfolio volatility.
+• This can smooth overall returns and reducing portfolio volatility when other sources of return kick in when others do worse.

 • Strategy Variety